• Skip to primary navigation

 By Peter Brown

 This is a beautiful story about a boy in a dreary town who discovers a straggling garden while out on a walk one day.
 He decides to care for it, nurturing the garden with love, patience, and perseverance, even after it is harmed by the elements.
-Under his care, the garden grows and grows, bringing life to the city and blue to the skies.
+Under his care, gorgeous flowers grow and grow, bringing life to the city and blue to the skies.
 This book is stunning both in story and illustration, with themes of determination, environmental activism, and community improvement.
-It is one of our all-time favorite children’s books about plants!
+It is one of our all-time favorite children’s books about plants, and a perfect read for Earth Day, too!

 BUY THIS BOOK FROM: